elidelima/graphql-notifications-client/README.md

 # notifications-client

-#Step 1: Install Gulp and some plug-ins
+#Step 1: Install Gulp and some plug-ins needed for automating the task of compiling scss to css
 > npm install -g gulp

 > npm install gulp gulp-sass

 #For using handlebars you're gonna need to start a http-server
 the shortest path to get that done that is to use